 - Beautifully maintained mainly 18th-century country residence largely established by Prince Eugene of Savoy

 - Lovely staterooms, gorgeous gardens and a fun estate attached

-- Reachable in just over an hour from Vienna by car or train+shuttle bus
+- Reachable in just over an hour from Vienna by car or train+bus

 A baroque country manor

 Think of it as a 3-in-1 toy: a large country palace with staterooms rich in history, a beautiful set of gardens, and an estate full of all sorts of surprises, from hammocks to hidden rose gardens.

-If you want to get away from the city, but still immerse yourself in the delights of the past and the artistry of palace gardeners (or just entertain the kids with camel rides), then this is the place.
+If you want to get away from the city, but still immerse yourself in the delights of the past and the artistry of palace gardeners (or just entertain the kids with a petting zoo), then this is the place.

 Prince Eugene of Savoy, master military strategist to the Habsburgs, bought Schloss Hof in 1725 and set about turning it into a Baroque country estate fit for a king (or an Empress, as it turned out).

 Eugene already had the Belvedere palaces in Vienna, but you like a little somewhere to escape to in summer.
 Although “little” probably isn’t the right word for the 80ha complex with its large house and surrounding park and gardens.

-After Eugene’s death, the Schloss Hof estate eventually passed into the hands of Empress Maria Theresa and her son, Josef II, in 1755.
+After Eugene’s death, the Schloss Hof estate eventually passed into the hands of Empress Maria Theresa and her son, Emperor Joseph II, in 1755.

 The restored staterooms within the palace alternate between how they looked in Eugene’s time and how they looked once the new owners had repurposed the bachelor pad for their own needs.

 So you learn about the history and décor of each room from the perspective of Eugene and the monarchs, but also from that of an objective narrator.

 Couple that approach with interesting displays offering a dispassionate review of Eugene (the man, the myth, the legend) and you have a refreshing, rounded, thoroughly enjoyable experience that informs, entertains and, inevitably, wows with the gorgeous decor and architecture.